 The second number, the percentage in parentheses, is the feature attribution divided by the sum of the absolute values of all the feature attributions.
 This provides an easy to compare, relative measure of feature strength and directionality (notice that negative attributions have negative percentages) and is bounded by ±100%.

-Note that an input box labeled “Top N” controls how many attributions are visible at once.
+An input box labeled “Top N” controls how many attributions are visible at once.
 If the values don’t add up as described above, it’s likely that weaker attributions are being filtered-out by this control.

 Finally, it’s important to note that feature attributions combine model behavior with characteristics of the data distribution.